-Though I knew I had no idea what would happen in the following seconds if I made such a brash decision.
+Though I knew I had no idea what would happen in the following seconds if I made such a rash decision.

 I ran out of the house as fast as I could.

-I tore through the front yard, the sun beaming down on it, the air fresh and invigorating, and made a sharp left.
-I ran past a few houses, including Kiwi's, Aly's mom's, and finally, Robin's, before I made another left, and…
+I tore through the front yard’s smooth stone path, the air fresh and invigorating, the evening sky darkening as the sun was vanishing, and I made a sharp left.
+I ran past a few houses, including Kiwi’s, Aly’s mom’s, and finally Robin’s, before I made another left, and…

 Wearing a yellow shirt underneath a red, lightweight jacket, tight red jeans, and snow white sneakers, her large, black bag slung over her right shoulder, June’s face of surprise turned to joy as she leaped forward and wrapped me in a hug.